evedes/.dotfiles/popos/docs/install-log.md

 - Do PopShop updates
 - Open a terminal and do

   ```
     sudo apt-get update && sudo apt-get upgrade
   ```

 - Arrange displays according to setup.
-- Install VSCode (Download it from the Webpage and Turn Sync On -> Replace Local)
 - Install vim `sudo apt install vim`
 - Add Prometheus (192.168.2.202) to /etc/hosts
 - Go to Prometheus and grab: